 I’ve recently received an email from the Toyota dealer where I bought my Prius from.
 The email states that it’s due for its 80,000-mile scheduled maintenance.

 I replaced my Honda Civic with a Toyota Prius C in 2012 hoping to save a ton of money because I have a long commute.
-My eldest son who was in college also needed a car at the time and my old Civic was the perfect car for him.
+My eldest son who was in college also needed a car at the time.
+I figured that my old Civic was the perfect car for him.

 A Prius C is a subcompact version of the regular Prius.
 It was the most fuel-efficient hybrid car available in the market when I bought it, probably still is.
 It has a smaller battery and is supposedly more economical than a regular Prius when driving in the city.